top of page

 *Using the awning – this one is super tricky as there are many steps to do this and if you get it wrong, or do it in the wrong order, you can potentially end up breaking it, which is going to cost upward of thousands (depending on the issue).
 It took Mr only a couple of goes to get this one right.
 We upgraded our Jayco Dove we had back in 2015 when we were in QLD and the owner of our new (at that time) van was kind enough to walk us through setting up the awning a couple of times.

 *Using the toilet including emptying the cassette – most of these are relatively simple to use, once you know how.
-They are generally pretty much the same in nature, and if you’re lucky, the owner will have the books and user manuals in the van for you when you purchase it.
+They are generally the same in nature, and if you’re lucky, the owner will have the books and user manuals in the van for you when you purchase it.

 *Using the washing machine – this one is fairly easy to get the hang of.
 I seemed to work it out just going by the basic functions on our washing machine at home.
-I let Mr work out the pipes and water and stuff as he’s a very cluey hands on person who seems to just know how stuff works.
+I let Mr work out the pipes and water and stuff as he’s a very cluey hands-on person who seems to just know how stuff works.

 *Using the water items – such as filling the tanks, emptying the tanks, where all the pipework is, the drainage, the shower, sinks.
 Most of this isn’t difficult to use, when you know how to use it.
 It works much like a house system, just defined a little differently.

 *Using the TV and stereo unit – have the seller show you where to plug these in and how and when they work, including when you are running on 12v only.
 Some sound systems have outdoor speakers connected and can be a little tricky to work out how to direction the sound to particular areas of the van.
 I for one, got a little stuck on a trip, where I was in the van trying to connect the TV sound through the stereo system.
 I thought I had it going ok but there was no sound coming out of the internal speakers, so I kept turning it up until I heard it coming from the external speakers.
-I went outside and it was absolutely blaring and so many campers where watching and probably remembering their first mistake of this nature.
+I went outside and it was absolutely blaring and so many campers were watching and probably remembering their first mistake of this nature.
 I must say I was a little embarrassed!

 *Using the fridge – especially if the fridge is a 3 way – 12v / 240v / gas fridge freezer.
 Some of the newer fridges automatically change their setting when they are no longer connected to the current setting, however others need to be changed over manually.
 If you will be travelling to off grid destinations, you are more than likely going to run your fridge off the gas.
 And some gas fridges can be really tricky to light.
 It takes time and patience, but you’ll need to be shown the basics on how to do this at least.